anbox-cloud/discourse-docs/howto/manage/manage-appliance.md

   [note type="caution" status="Warning"]This command resets the Anbox Cloud Appliance and destroys all data.
 Execution of the command cannot be undone.[/note]
 - `gateway`

-  Expose the HTTP API of the stream gateway and manage access to it.
-If the HTTP API is exposed, authenticated clients can connect to it.
-Authentication requires an access token that you can create with the `account create` subcommand.
+  Expose or unexpose the HTTP API of the stream gateway and manage access to it.
+If the HTTP API is exposed (which is the default), authenticated clients can connect to it.
+Authentication requires an access token that you can create with the `anbox-cloud-appliance gateway account create` command.
 See [Access the stream gateway](https://discourse.ubuntu.com/t/managing-stream-gateway-access/17784) for more information.
 - `help`

   Display detailed information about a command.